MicrosoftDocs/learn/learn-pr/wwl-azure/configure-storage-security/includes/3-create-shared-access-signatures.md

 - A SAS gives you granular control over the type of access you grant to clients who have the SAS.

-- An account-level SAS can delegate access to multiple storage services, such as blobs, files, queues, and tables.
+- An account-level SAS can delegate access to multiple Azure Storage services, such as blobs, files, queues, and tables.

 - You can specify the time interval for which a SAS is valid, including the start time and the expiration time.